-HSIP - This is as program created under the FAST Act but administered by the state.
-The purpose of HSIP is "for the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads".
+- HSIP This is a program created under the FAST Act but administered by the state.
+The HSIP is "for the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads."
 HSIP projects must be identified on the basis of crash experience, crash potential, crash rate, or other data-supported means.
-There are currently two HSIP awards for Solano jurisdictions - \$3,269,600 for FY 2016-17, and \$1,651,400 for FY 2017-18.

-HBP - The purpose of this federal program is to "replace or rehabilitate public highway bridges over waterways, other topographical barriers, other highways, or railroads when the State and the Federal Highway Administration determine that a bridge is significantly important and is unsafe because of structural deficiencies, physical deterioration, or functional obsolescence."
+There are currently two HSIP awards for Solano jurisdictions \$3,269,600 for FY 2016-17, and \$1,651,400 for FY 2017-18. - HBP The purpose of this federal program is to "replace or rehabilitate public highway bridges over waterways, other topographical barriers, other highways, or railroads when the State and the Federal Highway Administration determine that a bridge is significantly important and is unsafe because of structural deficiencies, physical deterioration, or functional obsolescence."
 As with HSIP, it is administered on a competitive basis by the state.
 The County of Solano has aggressively pursued HBP funds as noted previously, and currently has one HBP award of \$3,400,000 for FY 2017-18.

 Regional fund sources are all described under the existing revenues section.
 At this time, STA and its member agencies cannot predict any roadway construction funding from existing regional fund sources for fiscal years 2016-17 and beyond.
-A new bridge toll program has been discussed, but no legislation to enable such funding has been introduced, and the amount of funds and/or specified projects are also not known.
+A new bridge toll program, RM3 has been approved by the California Legislature and is scheduled to be on the June 5, 2018 ballot.
+The expenditure plan for this regional measure has been approved and Solano County stands to receive a significant portion of the planned revenue.
+Programs and funding categories will be eligible for competitive categories, but some projects are earmarked for specific amounts.
+These projects include: